kravemir/labelset/README.md

 ### CLI options

-Check [complete help](docs/help.md) to see all available options.
+Check [complete help](docs/cli) to see all available options.

 ## Use as a docker image

-Prepared docker images are available in [Docker Hub](https://hub.docker.com/r/kravemir/labelset/tags).
+Prepared docker images are available in [Docker Hub repository](https://hub.docker.com/r/kravemir/labelset/tags).

 TO BE documented more.